Arfaoui-ghaith/proxidoor/README.md

 ## Proxidoor uses different technologies to achieve its purpose :

-Dillinger uses a number of open source projects to work properly:
+Proxidoor uses a number of open source projects to work properly:

 - cheerio
 - https-proxy-agent